ShufflerBardOnTheEdge/MemPrO/README.md

 # MemPrO
-Membrane Protein Orientation in Lipid Bilayers
+Membrane Protein Orientation in Lipid Bilayers.
+The paper assocciated with this code can be found here \[link to be added soon\].

 ## Installation
 To install MemPrO run the following (Not yet on PyPi, this will work once the code has been published):